-Just as the property market recovery was consolidating after years in the dark, trouble and uncertainty in Catalonia has put the recovery in jeopardy in the region.
+Just as the property market recovery was consolidating after years of crisis, trouble and uncertainty in Catalonia has put the recovery in jeopardy in the region.

 This is an abridged translation of an article originally published at the Spanish daily El Mundo in the days before the Catalan regional government declared itself a Republic independent of Spain.